deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 in his forearm twitched pathetically as it tried to flex and twist to pull on the now-absent tendons of his now-absent paw.

-He sat down and stared at the dressing as Warhorse made a satisfied noise and pottered about, setting up a basic camp.
+He sat down and stared at the dressing as WARHORSE made a satisfied noise and pottered about, setting up a basic camp.

 "You okay?" he was asked after a while.
 Regaari chirruped a bitter